01_Prerequisites

 1.4 Polynomials

-: $a_{i}x^{i}$monomial: a polynomial containing only one term
+term of a polymomial: $a_{i}x^{i}$monomial: a polynomial containing only one term

 binomial: a polynomial containing two terms